RigautAntoine/deep-computational-phenotyping-papers/README.md

 - List of common freely available datasets with links used in the field and benchmarks to-date.
 - List of useful workshop, conferences
 - Do a full review of each paper
-- There are to my knowledge 40-50 papers to know in this field.
-I will enlarge, consolidate and sort this enlarged list.
+- There are by my estimation 40-50 papers to know in this field.
+I will enlarge, consolidate and sort this list.